 They reduce the risk of stroke by nearly two thirds.
 In other words, these treatments can prevent about 6 in 10 strokes that would have occurred in people with AF.

 As with all treatments, there is a small risk if you take an anticoagulant.
 The main risk is that a bleeding problem may develop as the blood will not clot so well.
 For example, some people develop a serious bleeding ulcer in the gut.
 Warfarin can interact with many different medicines and things in your diet.
-Some of the newer anticoagulants, such as apixaban, dabigatran and rivaroxaban, do not have these interactions.
+Some of the newer anticoagulants, such as apixaban, dabigatran, rivaroxaban and edoxaban, do not have these interactions.

 Other treatments may be advised, depending on the need to treat any underlying problems such as chest pains (angina), heart valve problems, high blood pressure (hypertension), and overactive thyroid (hyperthyroidism).